filipbartek/srp/README.md

 # srp

-Stable roommates problem solver
+_Stable roommates problem solver_

 This solver finds a stable matching (if such matching exists) for a given preference relation on a finite set of participants.

 The preference relation can be specified in one of two ways:

-* each participant has a list of potential partners ordered according to desirability
+* each participant has a list of potential partners ordered according to desirability or
-* each participant assigns every participant a score
+* each participant assigns every participant a score.

 ## Definitions